Want to learn how to make money online with Google?

 It is easy to join their program.
 So simple, that you only need to sign up and get the code to display your ads.

 Easy to install on your website.
 In fact, there is no need to install anything.
-You only have to copy and paste the ad code and you are ready.
+You only have to copy and paste the ad code and you are ready to go.

 It is made for beginners.
 The Google Adsense program is made for beginners.
 It has a simple interface and you don’t need to have any kind of knowledge to start earning money online with Google Adsense.